What’s the Worst Candy for Your Braces?

 Hard candy is fine when sucked on, but who can resist the temptation to bite into it?
-Candy like Jolly Ranchers, Life Savers, suckers, and jawbreakers are extremely hard on your braces if you bite them.
+Candy like Jolly Ranchers®, Life Savers®, suckers, and jawbreakers are extremely hard on your braces if you bite them.
 What candy’s the absolute worst?
-According to Dr. Sam Kardan, blow pops.
+Blow Pops®.
 Not only do you have the temptation to bite through that hard, outer shell, but bubble gum is waiting to stick to your braces afterwards.
-Also, candies with a hard shell, including skittles and M&Ms, can get bits of hard candy under your wire and pop off your brackets, so those should be avoided, too.

 4. Gummy Candy

-Gummy candy, like gummy bears, gummy worms, and sour patch kids are deceptively hard on your braces even though they are easy to chew and less sticky than caramel.
-Gummy candy can get stuck in your brackets, which can eventually lead to loose brackets that break off.
+Gummy candy, like gummy bears, gummy worms, and Sour Patch Kids® are deceptively hard on your braces even though they are easy to chew and less sticky than caramel.
+Gummy candy can get stuck in your brackets, which can eventually lead to loose or broken brackets.
 Much like gum, the sugar in gummy candy can get into hard-to-brush areas, putting yourself at risk for tooth decay.

 Popcorn is easier to chew than most of the candy on this list, but it is also one of the worst treats for someone with braces.
 The kernels can get stuck between your teeth and your wire, leading to major tooth decay and possibly damaged wires and brackets.
 If you thought getting kernels out from between your teeth without braces was hard, think about how hard it would be with brackets and wires getting in the way of your floss.

 While we’re not advocating sugar, there’s nothing wrong with indulging the sweet tooth every once in a while.
-However, some candy is better than others, especially when you’re eating with braces.
+However, some candy is better than others, especially when you have braces.
 Here are the top five best candy choices for someone with braces!

 1. Simply Chocolate

 Chocolate lovers rejoice!
 If you have braces, choose chocolate!
-Candy such as Hershey’s kisses and bars aren’t sticky so they won’t get stuck in your braces.
-A word of caution: be careful eating if your chocolate is frozen.
+Candy such as Hershey’s Kisses® and other plain bars of chocolate aren’t sticky, so they won’t get stuck in your braces.
+A word of caution: be careful eating your sweet treat if it’s frozen.
 Frozen chocolate is extremely hard and is more likely to break a bracket.

 2. Assorted Chocolate Bars

-Crunch and Kit Kat bars are great if you want a little bit of crunch without the risk of breaking your brackets.
-The experts at Dunn Orthodontics recommend staying away from the nuts in candy bars like Snickers and instead going for soft chocolate bars like 3 Musketeers or even Milky Ways (if you’re careful).
-While peanut butter itself is sticky, the soft nature of Reese’s Peanut Butter Cups also makes a perfect Halloween treat for someone going through orthodontic treatments.
+Crunch® and Kit Kat® bars are great if you want a little bit of crunch without the risk of breaking your brackets.
+The experts at Dunn Orthodontics recommend staying away from the nuts in candy bars like SNICKERS® and instead going for soft chocolate bars like 3 Musketeers® or even Milky Ways® (if you’re careful).
+While peanut butter itself is sticky, the soft nature of Reese’s Peanut Butter Cups® also makes a perfect Halloween treat for someone with traditional or ceramic braces.